 If it isn’t working you can follow this link to get the segment.***

-If you or anyone you love is struggling with grief and loss, counseling may be helpful.
-Therapy helps people struggling with grief by providing them with a safe, caring, nonjudgemental environment to openly express and process their emotions and to speak their truths.
-Please give me a call if you have any questions or would like to talk about counseling.
+If you or anyone you love is struggling with grief and loss, grief counseling may be helpful.
+Counseling helps people struggling with grief by providing them with a safe, caring, non judgmental environment to openly express and process their emotions and to speak their truths.
+Please give me a call if you have any questions or would like to talk about grief counseling.
 I offer free brief phone consultations for new clients.
+You can also click the following link to learn more about grief counseling with me.